Developable Quad Meshes and Contact Element Nets: Discussion

 \subsection{Conclusion}

-The developability criterion for quad meshes presented in this paper has successfully been used to solve design problems with developable surfaces, which is a well known and difficult topic with a long list of individual contributions.
+The developability criterion for quad meshes presented in this paper has successfully been used to solve design problems with developable surfaces, which is a well-known and difficult topic with a long list of individual contributions.
 The fact that the edges of our developable quad meshes do not have to be aligned with special curves, represents a great practical advantage.
-Another advantage is the fact that we do not have to design the actual development at the same time as the developable surface.
+Another advantage is the fact that we do not have to consider the actual development at the same time as the developable surface.
+These advantages are evident in comparison with prior work.

-When approximating a given surface by a piecewise-developable one we emphasized the viewpoint that the decomposition into individual developable pieces would be performed by an algorithm but should be guided by the designer (Fig.~\ref{fig:teaser}, Fig.~\ref{fig:baku}).

-Of course, user-defined patches are not necessarily capable of being optimized to become developable, at least not without violating tolerances.
-Our way out of this dilemma is to inform the user of this fact and introduce creases as a design element (Fig.~\ref{fig:creases2}).
-So are singularities, which we achieve with a trick, using lofting (Fig.~\ref{fig:conesing}).